Love Food Hate Waste

 If everyone in the UK stopped throwing away food for just one day, it would do the same for climate change as taking 14,000 cars off the road for a whole year.

-Now that we’re really feeling motivated to do something about it here are some tips for reducing food waste at home:
+Now that we’re feeling motivated to do something about it here are some tips for reducing food waste at home:

 1) Buy only what you need.
 Love Food Hate Waste advise planning your shopping in advance as their number 1 tip however we’re not huge meal planners pre-shopping.
 We find it doesn’t really work with the way we like buying food.
 We like to have a cupboard full of long life dried foods (obviously!) and then we’ll get our weekly fresh fruit and veg from our allotment, farmers markets and local farm shops.
 Shopping this way means we can have a rough idea of what we’ll find given the season but its not always a-given so we’ll plan our meals once we have bought our fresh produce.
 But our number 1 rule when shopping is to not over buy!
 (Which obviously is what meal and shop planning helps to avoid!)
-So whether you’re a planner or not the first thing to be aware of is how much fresh produce you need for a week (or however often you plan to shop).
+So whether you’re a planner or not, the first thing to be aware of is how much fresh produce you need for a week (or however often you plan to shop).
 This may take a bit of trial and error but luckily there’s things you can do if you do over buy!

 2) Get great at storage.
 This has been the one thing we have spent time learning about.
 In the past we haven’t been very good at this!
 Dried foods - easy - make sure your jars are dry and airtight but we often fall down with the storage of our fresh food; letting carrots go soft on the counter top, mushrooms in the fridge, you name it, we were storing it all wrong!
 Our remedy was to invest in a gorgeous print from Eco With Em, a beautiful illustration highlighting how best to store food without plastic, which we’re going to stick on our fridge as a daily reminder!
 We’ve then got everything sorted ready to use - cloths to wrap leafy greens in, a sack to put our potatoes in to stop them going green, jars of water in the fridge for carrots, and 2 labelled containers in the fridge, one without a lid and one with so the fruit and veg end up in the right environment!
 Love Food Hate Waste also have a guide for storage too that you can check out.